-Alen, the Prince Refugee
+Alen, the Refugee Prince

 Nothing would have happened.

-The be frank, back in Italy, the NGO didn't quite get what I wanted to do.
+To be frank, back in Italy, the NGO didn't quite understand what I wanted to do.
 However, fortunately for us all, someone in Iraq trusted me: without Sergio, and later Nader, nothing would have happened.

 Guerrilla at its best.

 News of a ‘film’ being shot in the camp spread quickly.
 Before long many residents were involved and had a lot of fun.
 Three days of mayhem and enthusiasm like I’d never experienced before — guerrilla video-making at its best.

 In the picture Alen and Mina are wearing the best GoPro head mount I could come up with.